Previous: How To Get My 8, 9 or 10 Week Old To Sleep

 2. Review your 11, 12 or 13 week old’s schedule

 For some 11, 12 or 13 week old babies, their sleep schedule is fundamental to helping them sleep well.
 Some babies are more adaptable or less sensitive to disruptions to their normal routine.
 But, even if your baby is very adaptable, having a predictable schedule can be very helpful for you, the parent, since it helps you arrange playdates and have some sense of consistency in your day-to-day!
 Since you may not know (yet) if your baby is slow-to-adapt or more “go with the flow,” I strongly recommend developing a good schedule to see what type of impact it may or may not have on your baby’s sleep.
 For all you know, that’s all you have to do to get longer naps and better sleep at night!
 Some families, depending on their situation, can’t stick to a precise schedule as well as others, but just do your best.
 What type of schedule you ask?
-Check out our sample schedules here or make your own custom schedule!
+Check out our sample schedules here!

 3. Consider gentle sleep training (or coaching) for your 11, 12 or 13 week old